NEHRP logo

 Salt Lake City, UT

-Mr. Robert Carey is the Bureau Chief over the Natural Hazards, Mitigation, and Recovery Bureau for the Utah Division of Emergency Management.
-He previously served as the Earthquake Program Manager where he focused his efforts on developing a strong earthquake community, united in providing current earthquake awareness to reduce the loss of life, property, and damage to the environment.
-He works closely with Utah Geological Survey and the University of Utah Seismograph Stations along with partnering with the Federal Emergency Management Agency.
-After a successful Utah Unreinforced Masonry Building Summit, FEMA selected Utah to pilot a program as part its National Mitigation Investment Strategy called Resilient Wasatch Front 2023.
+Mr. Robert Carey is lead response planner for the Division in partnership with the Federal Emergency Management Agency (FEMA) Region 8 on the Wasatch Range Earthquake Response Plan.
+He previously served as a Bureau Chief over different bureaus within the agency as well as the Earthquake Program Manager.
+During his time as program manager, he focused his efforts on developing a strong earthquake community, united in providing current earthquake awareness to reduce the loss of life, property, and damage to the environment.
+He works closely with Utah Geological Survey and the University of Utah Seismograph Stations along with partnering with FEMA.
+After a successful Utah Unreinforced Masonry Building Summit, FEMA selected Utah to pilot a program as part of its National Mitigation Investment Strategy called Resilient Wasatch Front 2023.
 This is an effort to develop a strategic plan to reduce the URM building hazard in Utah.
-He is part of the leadership of the National Earthquake Program Managers.
 Mr. Carey holds a B.S. in Environmental Science/Geology from Westminster College.

 David W. Cocke